 Yes.
 Your bookmarks are saved in two places: your own

-control.
-Bookmark sync happens via a secure connection between your browser and Dropbox's
+sync happens via a secure connection between your browser and Dropbox's servers.
+The Bort

-servers.
-The Bort website does not have any database of its own and your bookmarks are
+website does not have any database of its own and your bookmarks are never transmitted

-never transmitted there.
+there.
 Your usage is not recorded.
-No data is sold to advertisers or
+There are no trackers.
+No data is sold to advertisers

-If you want to migrate your bookmarks to another service or application, just click the
+If you want to migrate your bookmarks to another service or app, just click the Export

-Export-link in the footer of the main page.
-You should get your bookmarks out as a
+link in the footer of the main page.
+You should get your bookmarks out as a Netscape HTML

-Netscape HTML format bookmark file, which is fairly standard and supported by most
+format bookmark file, which is fairly standard and supported by most services and apps

-Separate from bookmarking, Bort has a custom caching proxy server to relay non-essential resources – currently website icons and search suggestions.
+Apart from the web app, Bort has a custom caching proxy server to relay non-essential resources – currently website icons and search suggestions.
 It is needed in order to get around cross-origin limitations of browsers and to deliver resources for Bort's particular use case, e.g. icons as 48x48 PNG images with proper caching.
 Bort Proxy is open source, written in Python using Flask with a non-persistent Redis database for caching.

 |Chrome||Supported since at least version 39|